|

 Laser Hair Removal |

-Racial and Ethnic Distribution Racial and ethnic minorities accounted for 20 percent of all cosmetic procedures in 2008.
+Racial and ethnic minorities accounted for 20 percent of all cosmetic procedures in 2008.
 Hispanics again led minority racial and ethnic groups in the number of procedures: Hispanics, 8 percent; African-Americans, 6 percent; Asians, 4 percent; and other non-Caucasians, 2 percent.

 Location and Fees